BigDog-rgy/Crypto-Candy-Crush/notes.md

 ## Questions
 * If gameplay happens all on frontend, how to ensure no cheating, fair enforcement of rules, players can't modify scores or send a score to contract without playing game?
+    * Possible need for contract (or oracle) to verify scores and send to CRUSH contract

 ## Getting Started